 R: reactive (e.g. Reiter syndrome)

-Celery stalk metaphysis refers to a plain film appearance of the metaphyses in a number of conditions characterised by longitudinally aligned linear bands of sclerosis.
+Celery stalk metaphysis refers to a plain film appearance of the metaphyses in a number of conditions characterized by longitudinally aligned linear bands of sclerosis.
 They are seen in:

 congenital cytomegalovirus (CMV)